mbauman/ShawshankRandemption.jl/README.md

 The current floating implementation currently rounds down to the previous multiple of `eps(T)/2` for all three types.

-Performance is slightly worse (particularly for Float64), but less than 2x:
+Performance is slightly worse (particularly for Float32), but less than 2x on an Apple M1:

 ![violin graphs comparing performance](scalar.svg "Scalar Performance")